moustakas/siena-astrophysics/summer2017/README.rst

 My learning goals for you this summer are two-fold.

-1. You will develop some competency (and hopefully an expertise!) in some of the technical skills astronomers use to do science.
+First, you will develop some competency (and hopefully an expertise!) in some of the technical skills astronomers use to do science.
 However, most, if not all of the skills you're going to learn are not just limited to astronomy; they are used across a myriad of disciplines in both academia and industry.
 So this skillset will serve you well while you're at Siena College and beyond.

-2. And you will learn a lot of astrophysics by reading published papers and by discussing ideas with me and your peers.
+And second, you will learn a lot of astrophysics by reading published papers and by discussing ideas with me and your peers.

 What you need
 -------------